 BLE 478 Student Teaching in the Elementary School.
-(3-15) fall and spring
+(3-15)

 Supervised teaching in the area of specialization.
 Synthesized experience in curriculum instruction and classroom management in a BLE/ESL setting.
 Fee.
 Prerequisite: ITC admission.

 BLE 480 Mathematics Methods, Management, and Assessment in Elementary BLE/ESL Settings.
 (3)